The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Model fitting

 \subsection{A self-consistent check of the catalogue positions}

-The source positions in Table \ref{table:sourcelist} were obtained by PyBDSM as described in Sect. \ref{sect:fitting}.
-However, one may ask, do the stacked images really provide a good reference for the catalogue, or for initial guesses for the fitting routine, given that some sources may appear variable (as discussed in Sect. \ref{sect:variability})?
+The source positions in Tables \ref{table:east} and \ref{table:west} were obtained by PyBDSM as described in Sect. \ref{sect:fitting}.
+However, one may ask, do the stacked images really provide a good reference for the catalogue, or for initial guesses for the fitting routine?
 To check this we compiled two figures of the difference between the catalogue R.A. and Dec. and the fitted R.A. and Dec for all modelfits done in this work, see Fig. \ref{fig:posdiffs}.

 The majority of fitting results are well within our target accuracy of $\pm$1\,mas.
 Note that 18\,cm fits are not included in this figure; the spread in R.A. is very similar for 18\,cm, but the fitting in Dec. is much less well constrained because of the relatively large major axis of the synthesised beam which in most epochs extends towards north-south.
-However, the freedom in the fitting to find the best fit within $\pm1.5$\,mas enables the fitting to find good results also at 18\,cm.